Derivation of the Variational Bayes Equations: The Variational Free Energy in a New Computational Engine

+Each system was constructed to have an equal number of nodes in states \textbf{A} and \textbf{B}, or ``on'' and ``off'' states.
+This implies that the activation enthalpy parameter $\varepsilon_0 = 0$.
+However, the likely value for the interaction enthalpy parameter $\varepsilon_1$ was unknown for each of the two systems.
+(We typically work with the \textit{h-value} instead of with $\varepsilon_1$, where $h=exp(2\varepsilon_1)$.)

-Neither of the two systems depicted in Fig.~\ref{fig:CVM-2D_Scale-free_1024-and-scale-free-256-nodes_2019-06-18_full_first-fig_crppd} are at equilibrium; both are hand-crafted with the intent of embodying a \textit{scale-free} type of system.
-Thus, the first step was to identify a likely \textit{h-value} candidate (for the external, or $\tilde{\Psi}$, system), and then to computationally bring that system into a free energy minimum for that particular \textit{h-value}, which was determined to be approximately 1.2.
+Thus, our first goal was to identify a likely \textit{h-value} candidate for each of the two systems.
+Pragmatically, we focused on the external, or $\tilde{\Psi}$, system, as it was more extensive and allowed for a richer set of at-equilibrium patterns to evolve.
+Our second goal was then to computationally bring that system into a free energy minimum for that particular \textit{h-value}, which was determined to be approximately 1.2.
 (Detailed experimental results are in Maren \cite{AJMaren_2019_Expt-Results_Two-epsilon-params}.)

-In actuality, we would most likely not know the \textit{h-values} (plural because we would not be assured of the equiprobability of \textbf{A} and \textbf{B} nodes) for the external $\tilde{\Psi}$ system.
+In actuality, we would most likely not know the \textit{h-values} for the external $\tilde{\Psi}$ system.
+We use the plural ``\textit{h-values}'' instead of the singular, because even if we had an equiprobability of \textbf{A} and \textbf{B} nodes, we would not necessarily have a single \textit{h-value} that would characterize the system.

+This is because the distribution of local configuration variables - that is, the nearest-neighbor, next-nearest-neighbor, and triplet configurations - would not likely correspond to an equilibrium state.
+Instead, each distinct configuration variable would have a specific \textit{h-value} that would correspond with it, and there would be a range of \textit{h-values} associated with a given system.

+We envision how this would be considered in the active inference context, where we have an external system ($\tilde{\psi}$), and are seeking to represent it with an internal system of representation units ($\tilde{r}$).
 We would likely be able to sample the configuration variables at various locations, and for various degrees of granularity, for the external system.
 These would become the inputs ($\tilde{s}$) to the units in the representational system $\tilde{r}$.